nrwl/nx/README.md

 .

 <strong>Nx</strong> partitions commands into a graph of smaller tasks.
 Nx then runs those tasks in parallel,
-and <strong>it can even distribute them across many machines without any configuration</strong>.
+and <strong>it can even distribute them across multiple machines without any configuration</strong>.

 <strong>Nx also uses a distributed computation cache.</strong> If someone has already built or tested similar code, Nx
 will use their results to speed up the command for everyone else.